Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Modal Dialog

 Use the `showModal` method to open a dialog as a modal.
-The dialog will be positioned in the center of the screen and interaction outside the dialog will be blocked.
+It will display in the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer).
+Positioned in a center position by default.
+Interaction outside the dialog is blocked and the content outside it is rendered inert.
+For more information, see the native [Dialog.showModal](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDialogElement/showModal).
 ```html preview
 <vwc-button label="Open Modal Dialog" onclick="document.querySelector('vwc-dialog').showModal()"></vwc-button>
 <vwc-dialog headline="Modal Dialog"></vwc-dialog>